Top 20 Basketball Rookie Cards of All-Time

 LeBron James is that rare athlete who can dominate when he chooses, but has no problem sharing the load.
 More Magic Johnson than Michael Jordan, James has already put his name among the all-time greats.
 While his rookie year was a monumental occurrence for the NBA, 2003-04 Exquisite brought a similar significance to the collecting world.
 For the first time, a high-end and luxury product was available and it just so happened to coincide with one of the strongest rookie classes in history.
 With only 99 cards, values will continue to push higher, with no end in sight.

 It may sound like a broken record to some, but Michael Jordan will never be overtaken.
 All players will be compared to him, and will come up short.
-His 1986-87 card is one of many significant rookie cards found in the product, but there is no comparison when it comes to which is the top card.
+His 1986-87 card is one of many significant rookie cards found in the product, but there is no comparison when it comes to the top overall basketball rookie card.
 "Air Jordan" is on full display in this iconic card, which showcases him with his tongue out, going up for another gravity-defying dunk.
 In the basketball collecting world, the Michael Jordan rookie is always going to be above the rim, while the rest remain flat-footed, watching in awe.